theupdateframework/specification/tuf-spec.md

   * **1.1**.
 Let N denote the version number of the trusted root metadata file.

-  * **1.2**. **Try downloading version N+1 of the root metadata file**, up to some X number of bytes (because the size is unknown).
-The value for X is set by the authors of the application using TUF.
-For example, X may be tens of kilobytes.
+  * **1.2**. **Try downloading version N+1 of the root metadata file**, up to some W number of bytes (because the size is unknown).
+The value for W is set by the authors of the application using TUF.
+For example, W may be tens of kilobytes.
 The filename used to download the root metadata file is of the fixed form VERSION_NUMBER.FILENAME.EXT (e.g., 42.root.json).
 If this file is not available, or we have downloaded more than Y number of root metadata files